Secrets of Accident Claims Against GEICO REVEALED!By Stewart J. Guss on January 7th, 2021

 Our lawyers know how important it is to watch what you say to adjusters.
 We can handle all communications with GEICO to make sure that nothing goes on the record that can hurt your claim, so contact our office right now at 800-898-4877 or submit your claim for evaluation now by CLICKING HERE.

 SECRET #3—YOUR MEDICAL BILLS MAY NOT MATTER!

 When you submit your medical bills to GEICO, you probably expect that they will simply add up the totals and offer a payment that covers them.
 However, GEICO is one of many companies that often ignores the actual amounts of your medical expenses and instead replaces the total with what they call “usual and customary charges.”

 “Usual and customary charges” means that GEICO brings in medical professionals who then decide whether or not your expenses were usual and customary for the type of treatments you received in the area you received the treatment.
 GEICO may then base a settlement offer on this amount—even if it is much less than you actually owe on your bills.

 If this seems unfair, that’s because it is!
 GEICO should not be able to decide how much your treatment should have cost.
 If your doctor thought specific types of treatment were necessary, you should feel comfortable receiving that treatment and hoping the insurance company will cover the costs.
 Companies like GEICO shouldn’t make accident victims hesitant to get treatment, as the insurance company may discount the costs.

 The right law firm can present its own evidence that your expenses were in line with usual and customary medical practices in your region and that you deserve the full amount covered.
 We can stand up for your rights, and we believe you should be able to follow your doctor’s orders, get the treatment you need, and have GEICO cover your medical expenses.
 It’s only fair.

-Stewart Guss and his team of attorneys know that your medical bills DO matter, even if GEICO claims otherwise.
+Stewart J. Guss, Injury Accident Lawyers know that your medical bills DO matter, even if GEICO claims otherwise.
 We will always fight for full compensation for your medical bills, as well as for your future medical expenses.